chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News:
+- Now supports setting UIEC devices to hide or show extensions!
+- Added make-dir and remove-dir commands.
+- Also supports tab completion!
+- Tab completion how hides the cursor until it is finished searching.
 - Now supports bulk deleting and copying of files!
-- Also supports tab completion!
 - Added support for drive numbers 8 through 15.

 Known Bugs: